howtographql/howtographql/content/backend/graphql-node-typescript/9-subscriptions.md

 <Instruction>

-Send the following `post` mutation inside a GraphQL Playground.
+Send the following `post` mutation inside a GraphiQL.
 Remember that you need to be authenticated for that (see the previous chapter to learn how that works):

 ```graphql
 mutation {